rohsins/unixevents_py/README.md

 # Linker

 A Python library for event-driven communication between processes using Unix domain sockets.
-Inspired by the Node.js unixevents package, Linker provides a simple and reliable way to implement inter-process communication (IPC) with an event-based architecture.

-## Features

-- 🚀 **Simple API** - Easy-to-use event-driven interface
-- 🔄 **Bidirectional Communication** - Both server and client can send and receive events
-- 🎯 **Event-Based** - Register handlers for specific events
-- 🔒 **Thread-Safe** - Safe for concurrent operations
-- 🐍 **Async Support** - Both synchronous and asynchronous APIs
-- 🛡️ **Automatic Reconnection** - Client automatically retries connection with exponential backoff
-- 📦 **Zero Dependencies** - Uses only Python standard library

 ## Installation